On the geometry of positive cones in finitely generated groups: Groups acting on trees

 \begin{ex} For the purposes of the paper, the main examples of general type actions on trees are the following: Let $G$ be either an amalgamated free product $A*_C B$, with $C$ a proper subgroup of $A$ and $B$, or an HNN extension $A*_C t$, with $C$ a proper subgroup of $A$.
 Then the action of $G$ on its associated Bass-Serre tree is of general type.
 If $G=A*_C B$, the Bass-Serre tree has vertex set $G/A \sqcup G/B$ and edge set $G/C$ with $gC$ adjacent to $gA$ and $gB$.
-If $G= A*_C t$, the Bass-Serre tree has vertex set $G/A$, edge set $G/C$ with $gC$ adjacent to $gA$ and $gtA$.
-The action of $G$ on the Bass-Serre tree is induced by the left permutation action of $G$ on the cosets.
-See \cite{serre}. \end{ex}
+If $G= A*_C t$, the Bass-Serre tree has vertex set $G/A$ and edge set $G/C$ with $gC$ adjacent to $gA$ and $gtA$.
+The action of $G$ on the Bass-Serre tree is induced by the left multiplication action of $G$ on its subgroup's cosets.
+See \cite{serre} for a detailed discussion. \end{ex}

+The following fact is well-known, we include the proof for completeness. \begin{lem} Let $G\curvearrowright T$ be a general type, co-bounded action of a group $G$ on a tree $T$.
+Let $h$ be an element acting loxodromically on $T$.
+Then there are $h_1,h_2\in h^G$, two $G$-conjugates of $h$, such that $\axis_T(h_1)\cap \axis_T(h_2)$ is empty. \end{lem}